ethanokamura/perfectline/src/content/javascript-101/oop.md

 _Anything that isn't a primitive type is an object!_

 Objects can be created or defined in a few ways.
-Here's two examples:
+Here are two examples:

 ```js
 const human = {}  // '{}' -> object literal syntax
 const human = new Object();  // 'new' -> constructor syntax
 ```

-Here's an example of an objects holding a collection of key/value pairs or properties and values:
+Here's an example of an object holding a collection of key/value pairs or properties and values:

 ```js
 const human = {